 Paltridge, B. (1997).
 Genre, frames and writing in research settings.
 Amsterdam and Philadelphia: John Benjamins.

 Paltridge, B. and S. Starfield.
-(2007).
+(2020).
 Thesis and dissertation writing in a second language.
+Second edition.
 London: Routledge.

 Paltridge, B. and W. Wang.
 (2011).
 Contextualising ESP research: Media discourses in China and Australia.
 In D. Belcher, A. M. Johns and B. Paltridge (eds.), New directions in English for specific purposes research, (pp. 25–43).
 Ann Arbor: University of Michigan Press.

 Swales, J.M.
 (1981).
 Aspects of article Introductions.
 Aston ESP Research Reports, No 1.
 Language Studies Unit.
 The University of Aston at Birmingham.
 Republished University of Michigan Press 2011.